-The house was designed by me, with a lot of input from a lot of other people along the way, as is always the case with these things.
+The house was designed principally by me, with a lot of changes along the way and input from other people, as is always the case with these things.
 Having never designed a house before, I’m pretty pleased with my first go, although it did turn out alarmingly big.

-Once the main frame was up Ben Duxbury stayed on to help us get the principle and common rafters up.
+Once the main frame was up Ben Duxbury stayed on to help us get the principle and common rafters up, as well as a plethora of other bits and bobs.
+He was absolutely indispensible.
 We also put all the roofing felt on in order to keep most of the rain off the straw as it arrived.

 In March and April 2016, we hosted two straw bale wall building courses run by Straw Works.
-During the straw bale course Ben was also on hand making the box beams as fast as we needed them.
+During the straw bale course Ben was also on hand making the box beams as fast as we needed them like an absolute trouper.

-So this is what the house looks like right now(January 2017):
+So this is what the house looked like in January 2017: